YgLK/data_engineering/README.md

 We will work with the **[Speed limit compliance in San Francisco](https://data.sfgov.org/Public-Safety/San-Francisco-Speed-Limit-Compliance/mfjz-pnye)** dataset, we are going to analyze and process the data.

+Unfortunately we can't link to specific header inside jupyter file - this is a bug which has not been resolved for 5 years - [see the issue thread](https://gitlab.com/gitlab-org/gitlab/-/issues/18269)

 Explore the repo in the following order:

 [2.1 Obtaining road data in San Francisco (OSMNX data set)](2.Data processing.ipynb#2_1)